Jordan Shotwell

 AEO is moving down-market.
 AEO agents were Enterprise-only at first.
 Now they're on the Team plan.
 That tracks with where search is heading, and Webflow is betting that mid-market teams want AI search visibility too.

-The Team plan is a good option for small enterprise teams.
-Webflow is taking growth-stage marketing operations seriously.
-The new offerings (publishing workflows, page branching, activity log, Localization, AEO) are all previously Enterprise-only.
+The Team plan is a good option for small enterprise and growth-stage teams.
+The new Team plan offerings (publishing workflows, page branching, activity log, Localization, AEO) are all previously Enterprise-only.
+We have client partners that have been asking for these for years, but couldn't previously justify the cost of full Enterprise plans.

-We design, build, and grow Webflow sites for B2B tech companies.
-When Webflow changes its plans, pricing, or feature mix, we audit our clients' accounts, model the impact, and handle the transitions so the marketing team can stay focused on growth.
+We design, build, and grow Webflow sites for B2B marketing teams.
+When Webflow changes its plans, pricing, or feature mix, we audit our clients' accounts, and help navigate the transition.

 If you want help reviewing your Webflow account before the cutoff, or if you're weighing the Team plan against your current setup, get in touch.